-This is a public offering of shares of common stock of Certara, Inc. We are selling shares of our common stock and the selling stockholders are selling shares of common stock.
+This is a public offering of shares of common stock of Certara, Inc. The selling stockholders are selling shares of common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

-Our common stock is listed and traded on The Nasdaq Global Select Market ("Nasdaq") under the symbol "CERT." , 2021, the last reported sale price of our common stock on Nasdag was \$ per share.
+Our common stock is listed and traded on The Nasdaq Global Select Market ("Nasdaq") under the symbol "CERT."
+On , 2021, the last reported sale price of our common stock on Nasdaq was \$ per share.